DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 I researched other plasma based post processors using Fusion360 and eventually found [a post by woodysmuniciple](https://forums.autodesk.com/t5/hsm-post-processor-forum/post-processor-for-mach-3-plasma-table/m-p/6407657) that included 'Touch off' torch height control, which is the configuration I have my machine set up as.
 This uses a floating Z axis with a microswitch.
 Essentially the torch is driven downwards into the workpiece until the floating torch 'lifts' off of the z axis carrier activating a microswitch. an offset is then added to the workpiece coordinates to set the actual z location of the workpiece.
 The torch then back off to the pierce height and the pierce operation is started.

-So I combined this and some other aspects to create a new post processor for the DDCSV that includes touch off THC and created a github repo for it. - [DDCSV11-Plasma](https://github.com/DeeEmm/DDCSV11-Plasma).
+So I combined this and some other aspects to create a new post processor for the DDCSV that includes touch off THC and created a github repo for it: [DDCSV11-Plasma](https://github.com/DeeEmm/DDCSV11-Plasma).
 I still need to add some documentation for it, and do some testing, but in principle it's working.
 I'll add to it as I commission my machine and integrate further functions.

 ### So how do you use it?